apache/freemarker/README.md

   - Java -> Compiler -> Javadoc:
     "Malformed Javadoc comments": Error
     "Only consider members as visible": Private
-    "Validate tag argunebts": true
+    "Validate tag arguments": true
     "Missing tag descriptions": Validate @return tags
     "Missing Javadoc tags": Ignore
     "Missing Javadoc comments": Ignore
-- Project -> Properties -> Java Compiler -> Errors/Warnings:
+  - Java -> Compiler -> Errors/Warnings:
-  Check in "Enable project specific settings", then set "Forbidden reference (access rules)" from "Error" to "Warning".
+    Set "Forbidden reference (access rules)" from "Error" to "Warning".
-- At Project -> Properties -> Java Code Style -> Formatter, check in "Enable project specific settings", and then select "FreeMarker" as active profile.
-- At Project -> Properties -> Java Editor -> Save Actions, check "Enable project specific settings", then "Perform the selected actions on save", and have only "Organize imports" and "Additional actions" checked (the list for the last should contain "Add missing @Override annotations", "Add missing @Override annotations to implementations of interface methods", "Add missing @Deprecated annotations", and "Remove unnecessary cast").
+  - Java -> Editor -> Save Actions:
+    Check "Perform the selected actions on save", and under that have only "Organize imports" and "Additional actions" checked.
+The list for the last should contain
-- Right click on the root project -> Run As -> JUnit Test [TODO: Try this] It should run without problems (all green).
+    "Add missing @Override annotations",
+    "Add missing @Override annotations to implementations of interface methods", "Add missing @Deprecated annotations", and
+    "Remove unnecessary cast".
+- File -> Import... -> Gradle / Existing Gradle Project
+  Import the FreeMarker project directory.
+Everything can remain at its default.
+- Now Eclipse will automatically build the broject in the backround.
+There shouldn't be any errors.
+- You may right-click on a all the project in the project tree, and chose "Run as..." -> "JUnit test".
+Not all projects contains tests though (notably, freemarker-core tests are in separate projects).
+- To run all the tests at once, you must use Gradle.
+To do that from under Eclipse, go to "Run" -> "Run Configurations...", then right click on "Gradle Project" in the tree, then "New".
+The "Gradle task" (and the "Name") should be `test`, and the "Working directory" `${workspace_loc:/freemarker}`.
 - It's highly recommened to use the Eclipse FindBugs plugin.
-  - Install it from Eclipse Marketplace (3.0.1 as of this writing)
+  - Install it from Eclipse Marketplace (3.0.2 as of this writing)
   - Window -> Preferences -> Java -> FindBugs:
     Set all bug marker ranks from Warning to Error.
 (For false alarms we add
     @SuppressFBWarnings(value = "...", justification = "...") annotations.)
-  - Project -> Properties -> FindBugs -> [x] Run Automatically
+  - Fro each project: Project -> Properties -> FindBugs -> [x] Run Automatically
   - There should 0 errors.
 But sometimes the plugin fails to take the
     @SuppressFBWarnings annotations into account; then use Project -> Clean.